OfficeDev/office-js-docs-pr.pt-br/docs/word/dictionary-task-pane-add-ins.md

 }
 ```

-<span data-ttu-id="c0534-212">*Figura 6.
-Demonstração da interface de usuário do dicionário*</span><span class="sxs-lookup"><span data-stu-id="c0534-212">*Figure 6.
+<span data-ttu-id="b584d-212">*Figura 6.
+Demonstração da interface de usuário do dicionário*</span><span class="sxs-lookup"><span data-stu-id="b584d-212">*Figure 6.
 Demo dictionary UI*</span></span>

 ![Demonstração da interface de usuário do dicionário](../images/dictionary-agave-06.jpg)

-### <a name="writing-the-javascript-implementation"></a><span data-ttu-id="c0534-214">Escrever a implementação de JavaScript</span><span class="sxs-lookup"><span data-stu-id="c0534-214">Writing the JavaScript implementation</span></span>
+### <a name="writing-the-javascript-implementation"></a><span data-ttu-id="b584d-214">Escrever a implementação de JavaScript</span><span class="sxs-lookup"><span data-stu-id="b584d-214">Writing the JavaScript implementation</span></span>

-<span data-ttu-id="c0534-p118">O exemplo a seguir mostra a implementação de JavaScript no arquivo Dictionary.js que é chamada da página HTML do suplemento para fornecer a lógica de programação ao suplemento de Dicionário de Demonstração.
+<span data-ttu-id="b584d-p118">O exemplo a seguir mostra a implementação de JavaScript no arquivo Dictionary.js que é chamada da página HTML do suplemento para fornecer a lógica de programação ao suplemento de Dicionário de Demonstração.
 Esse script reutiliza o serviço Web XML descrito anteriormente.
 Quando colocado no mesmo diretório que o serviço Web de exemplo, o script obterá definições desse serviço.
-Para usá-lo com um serviço Web XML público em conformidade com OfficeDefinitions, modifique a variável `xmlServiceURL` no início do arquivo e substitua a chave API do Bing para pronúncias com um script registrado corretamente.</span><span class="sxs-lookup"><span data-stu-id="c0534-p118">The following example shows the JavaScript implementation in the Dictionary.js file that is called from the add-in's HTML page to provide the programming logic for the Demo Dictionary add-in.
+Para usá-lo com um serviço Web XML público em conformidade com OfficeDefinitions, modifique a variável `xmlServiceURL` no início do arquivo e substitua a chave API do Bing para pronúncias com um script registrado corretamente.</span><span class="sxs-lookup"><span data-stu-id="b584d-p118">The following example shows the JavaScript implementation in the Dictionary.js file that is called from the add-in's HTML page to provide the programming logic for the Demo Dictionary add-in.
 This script reuses the XML web service described previously.
 When placed in the same directory as the example web service, the script will get definitions from that service.
 It can be used with a public OfficeDefinitions-conforming XML web service by modifying the  `xmlServiceURL` variable at the top of the file, and then replacing the Bing API key for pronunciations with a properly registered one.</span></span>

-<span data-ttu-id="c0534-219">Os membros primários da API JavaScript do Office (Office. js) chamados desta implementação são os seguintes:</span><span class="sxs-lookup"><span data-stu-id="c0534-219">The primary members of the Office JavaScript API (Office.js) that are called from this implementation are as follows:</span></span>
+<span data-ttu-id="b584d-219">Os membros primários da API JavaScript do Office (Office. js) chamados desta implementação são os seguintes:</span><span class="sxs-lookup"><span data-stu-id="b584d-219">The primary members of the Office JavaScript API (Office.js) that are called from this implementation are as follows:</span></span>

-- <span data-ttu-id="c0534-220">O evento [Initialize](/javascript/api/office) do `Office` objeto, que é gerado quando o contexto do suplemento é inicializado e fornece acesso a uma instância do objeto [Document](/javascript/api/office/office.document) que representa o documento com o qual o suplemento está interagindo.</span><span class="sxs-lookup"><span data-stu-id="c0534-220">The [initialize](/javascript/api/office) event of the `Office` object, which is raised when the add-in context is initialized, and provides access to a [Document](/javascript/api/office/office.document) object instance that represents the document the add-in is interacting with.</span></span>
+- <span data-ttu-id="b584d-220">O evento [Initialize](/javascript/api/office) do `Office` objeto, que é gerado quando o contexto do suplemento é inicializado e fornece acesso a uma instância do objeto [Document](/javascript/api/office/office.document) que representa o documento com o qual o suplemento está interagindo.</span><span class="sxs-lookup"><span data-stu-id="b584d-220">The [initialize](/javascript/api/office) event of the `Office` object, which is raised when the add-in context is initialized, and provides access to a [Document](/javascript/api/office/office.document) object instance that represents the document the add-in is interacting with.</span></span>

-- <span data-ttu-id="c0534-221">O método [addHandlerAsync](/javascript/api/office/office.document#addhandlerasync-eventtype--handler--options--callback-) do `Document` objeto, que é chamado na `initialize` função para adicionar um manipulador de eventos para o evento [SelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) do documento para ouvir as alterações na seleção do usuário.</span><span class="sxs-lookup"><span data-stu-id="c0534-221">The [addHandlerAsync](/javascript/api/office/office.document#addhandlerasync-eventtype--handler--options--callback-) method of the `Document` object, which is called in the `initialize` function to add an event handler for the [SelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) event of the document to listen for user selection changes.</span></span>
+- <span data-ttu-id="b584d-221">O método [addHandlerAsync](/javascript/api/office/office.document#addhandlerasync-eventtype--handler--options--callback-) do `Document` objeto, que é chamado na `initialize` função para adicionar um manipulador de eventos para o evento [SelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) do documento para ouvir as alterações na seleção do usuário.</span><span class="sxs-lookup"><span data-stu-id="b584d-221">The [addHandlerAsync](/javascript/api/office/office.document#addhandlerasync-eventtype--handler--options--callback-) method of the `Document` object, which is called in the `initialize` function to add an event handler for the [SelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) event of the document to listen for user selection changes.</span></span>

-- <span data-ttu-id="c0534-222">O [método getSelectedDataAsync](/javascript/api/office/office.document#getselecteddataasync-coerciontype--options--callback-) `Document` do objeto, que é chamado `tryUpdatingSelectedWord()` na função quando o manipulador de `SelectionChanged` eventos é aumentado para obter a palavra ou frase que o usuário selecionou, força-a para texto sem formatação e, em `selectedTextCallback` seguida, executar a função de retorno de chamada assíncrono.</span><span class="sxs-lookup"><span data-stu-id="c0534-222">The [getSelectedDataAsync](/javascript/api/office/office.document#getselecteddataasync-coerciontype--options--callback-) method of the `Document` object, which is called in the `tryUpdatingSelectedWord()` function when the `SelectionChanged` event handler is raised to get the word or phrase the user selected, coerce it to plain text, and then execute the `selectedTextCallback` asynchronous callback function.</span></span>
+- <span data-ttu-id="b584d-222">O método [getSelectedDataAsync](/javascript/api/office/office.document#getselecteddataasync-coerciontype--options--callback-) do `Document` objeto, que é chamado na `tryUpdatingSelectedWord()` função quando o manipulador de `SelectionChanged` eventos é aumentado para obter a palavra ou frase que o usuário selecionou, força-a para texto sem formatação e, em seguida, executar a `selectedTextCallback` função de retorno de chamada assíncrono.</span><span class="sxs-lookup"><span data-stu-id="b584d-222">The [getSelectedDataAsync](/javascript/api/office/office.document#getselecteddataasync-coerciontype--options--callback-) method of the `Document` object, which is called in the `tryUpdatingSelectedWord()` function when the `SelectionChanged` event handler is raised to get the word or phrase the user selected, coerce it to plain text, and then execute the `selectedTextCallback` asynchronous callback function.</span></span>

-- <span data-ttu-id="c0534-223">Quando a `selectTextCallback` função de retorno de chamada assíncrono que é passada como o argumento `getSelectedDataAsync` de retorno de _chamada_ do método é executada, ela obtém o valor do texto selecionado quando o retorno de chamada retorna.</span><span class="sxs-lookup"><span data-stu-id="c0534-223">When the  `selectTextCallback` asynchronous callback function that is passed as the _callback_ argument of the `getSelectedDataAsync` method executes, it gets the value of the selected text when the callback returns.</span></span> <span data-ttu-id="c0534-224">Ele obtém o valor do argumento _selectedText_ do retorno de chamada (que é do tipo [AsyncResult](/javascript/api/office/office.asyncresult)) usando a propriedade [Value](/javascript/api/office/office.asyncresult#status) do objeto retornado `AsyncResult` .</span><span class="sxs-lookup"><span data-stu-id="c0534-224">It gets that value from the callback's _selectedText_ argument (which is of type [AsyncResult](/javascript/api/office/office.asyncresult)) by using the [value](/javascript/api/office/office.asyncresult#status) property of the returned `AsyncResult` object.</span></span>
+- <span data-ttu-id="b584d-223">Quando a `selectTextCallback` função de retorno de chamada assíncrono que é passada como o argumento de _retorno de chamada_ do `getSelectedDataAsync` método é executada, ela obtém o valor do texto selecionado quando o retorno de chamada retorna.</span><span class="sxs-lookup"><span data-stu-id="b584d-223">When the  `selectTextCallback` asynchronous callback function that is passed as the _callback_ argument of the `getSelectedDataAsync` method executes, it gets the value of the selected text when the callback returns.</span></span> <span data-ttu-id="b584d-224">Ele obtém o valor do argumento _selectedText_ do retorno de chamada (que é do tipo [AsyncResult](/javascript/api/office/office.asyncresult)) usando a propriedade [Value](/javascript/api/office/office.asyncresult#status) do objeto retornado `AsyncResult` .</span><span class="sxs-lookup"><span data-stu-id="b584d-224">It gets that value from the callback's _selectedText_ argument (which is of type [AsyncResult](/javascript/api/office/office.asyncresult)) by using the [value](/javascript/api/office/office.asyncresult#status) property of the returned `AsyncResult` object.</span></span>

-- <span data-ttu-id="c0534-p120">O restante do código na função `selectedTextCallback` consulta o serviço Web XML para obter definições.
-Também chama as APIs do Microsoft Translator para fornecer a URL de um arquivo .wav que tem a pronúncia da palavra selecionada.</span><span class="sxs-lookup"><span data-stu-id="c0534-p120">The rest of the code in the  `selectedTextCallback` function queries the XML web service for definitions.
+- <span data-ttu-id="b584d-p120">O restante do código na função `selectedTextCallback` consulta o serviço Web XML para obter definições.
+Também chama as APIs do Microsoft Translator para fornecer a URL de um arquivo .wav que tem a pronúncia da palavra selecionada.</span><span class="sxs-lookup"><span data-stu-id="b584d-p120">The rest of the code in the  `selectedTextCallback` function queries the XML web service for definitions.
 It also calls into the Microsoft Translator APIs to provide the URL of a .wav file that has the selected word's pronunciation.</span></span>

-- <span data-ttu-id="c0534-227">O código restante em Dictionary.js exibe a lista de definições e o link de pronúncia na interface do usuário HTML do suplemento.</span><span class="sxs-lookup"><span data-stu-id="c0534-227">The remaining code in Dictionary.js displays the list of definitions and the pronunciation link in the add-in's HTML UI.</span></span>
+- <span data-ttu-id="b584d-227">O código restante em Dictionary.js exibe a lista de definições e o link de pronúncia na interface do usuário HTML do suplemento.</span><span class="sxs-lookup"><span data-stu-id="b584d-227">The remaining code in Dictionary.js displays the list of definitions and the pronunciation link in the add-in's HTML UI.</span></span>